Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

-This is just a temporary set up that allows to make all the migrations required for our data in our DB to be transfer to Heroku POstgres.
-You shouldn't commit and push at this stage for security reason.
+This is just a temporary setup that allows us to make all the migrations required for our data in our DB to be transferred to Heroku POstgres.
+You shouldn't commit and push at this stage for security reasons.

-Here you can now follow the exact steps, 4, 5 and 6 as explain in local deployment.
+Here you can now follow the exact steps, as explained in local deployment.

-You can remove the POstgres URL form you settings and uncomment the default DATABASE code form your settings.
+You can remove the POstgres URL from your settings and uncomment the default DATABASE code from your settings.

 Add your heroku app url to ALLOWED_HOST in the settings file and also include local host.